University of Illinois, Urbana-Champaign

 Item

-Often, you will find a good solution there, but read a number of different postings to see if they concur.
+Often, you will find a good solution there, but read a number of different postings to see if they concur.6.
+See if the program can be repaired by the installation program (mainly useful in Windows).

 Don't just go with the first solution you find.
 Sometimes they are misguided, too extreme, or even harmful.